 A 24-hour tide chart appears for the current date with the current tide height 1 and information about the next high and low tides 2.

-- 4 Press DOWN to see tide information for upcoming days. - 5 Press START, and select Set as Favorite to set this location as your favorite tide station.
-Your favorite tide station appears at the top of the list in the app and in the glance.
+- 4 Press DOWN to see tide information for upcoming days. - 5 Press START, and select Set as Favorite to save the tide station (optional).

 Setting a Tide Alert